Back to Blog

 A circuit breaker operates in three states:

 Open: When failures exceed threshold, the breaker opens.
 Requests are rejected immediately without contacting the endpoint, giving it time to recover.
+Failed webhooks route to a dead letter queue for later replay.

 Implementing Circuit Breaker Logic